Is Sandisk the Next Nvidia?

 The Motley Fool Stock Advisor analyst team just identified what they believe are the 10 best stocks for investors to buy now… and Sandisk wasn’t one of them.
 The 10 stocks that made the cut could produce monster returns in the coming years.

-Adam Spatacco has positions in Alphabet, Amazon, Meta Platforms, Microsoft, and Nvidia.
-The Motley Fool has positions in and recommends Advanced Micro Devices, Alphabet, Amazon, Meta Platforms, Micron Technology, Microsoft, Nvidia, Taiwan Semiconductor Manufacturing, and Western Digital.
-The Motley Fool recommends Broadcom.
+Harsh Chauhan has no position in any of the stocks mentioned.
+The Motley Fool has positions in and recommends Micron Technology, Nvidia, and Western Digital.
 The Motley Fool has a disclosure policy.

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.